 That was me for about two months.
 I poked around the server, trying to figure out what was what, familiarise myself with the bizarre WordPress setup, redirects everywhere, old testing WordPress installs that were forgotten about, broken database connections and just general chaos.
 I still haven't been able to clean things up in fear of breaking some critical site which I don't know exists.

 Fast forward to 2021.
 I am struggling with a rather puzzling redirect that refuses to work despite setting it up like I always do using the same infrastructure and settings.
 Someone, before my time, created a primary domain, let's say grapejuice.website.com, and put some WordPress files there.
 Now, I was asked to make a directory on this site redirect to a new registration form on an external website.
-Easy, I thought, give me 5 minutes.
+Easy, I thought, give me two minutes.

 Weeks later, it still doesn't redirect.
 The hosting support people said that the domain in question is invalid and that I need to delete it and recreate it as a subdomain, or addon domain on the primary domain.
 I can't, because I do not have access to such privileges.
-I am still trying to get someone with higher privileges to help me out here and at the same time another colleague badgering me with this redirect, or incorrect registration form loading.
+I am still trying to get someone with higher privileges to help me out here and at the same time reassure another colleague badgering me with this redirect, or incorrect registration form loading.
 I'm talking in circles and nobody seems to understand my problem.
 Am I being too vague or am I possibly giving people too much information?

 At this stage, I kind of want to throw a poorly-baked cake in the face of the individual who left me with this horrendously frustrating mess to sort out without adequate powers, yet I do not want to fall into the victim mentality.